 Where: Bishan-Ang Mo Kio Park, Ang Mo Kio Ave 1, Singapore 569981

 Chinese and Japanese Gardens, Jurong Lake Gardens

 It’s easy to spend an afternoon getting lost in the sheer beauty of the Chinese and Japanese Gardens, wandering (or in the case of the kids, running) up bridges, down stone paths and around the numerous statues and pagodas.
-Experience the tranquility of a garden filled with exquisitely manicured bonsai and plenty of water fixtures (the Feng Shui here is amazing).
+Experience the tranquillity of a garden filled with exquisitely manicured bonsai and plenty of water fixtures.
+The feng shui here is amazing!

 National Orchid Garden, Singapore Botanic Gardens

 Perched atop the tallest hill in the Singapore Botanic Gardens, the Natural Orchid Garden is home to one of the most versatile flowers in botany with over 1,000 species and 2,000 hybrids on display.
 Take a walk through the four seasons of colours – it’s also lovely and cool here, which is a bit of a blessing if it’s a typically hot day at the Botanic Gardens!
 Psst: make sure you visit the Jacob Ballas Children’s Garden while you’re there for the water play and fabulous treehouse with slides!